Host Terms and Conditions

 - gas appliances are properly and regularly maintained,

 - electrical appliances and outlets are safe,

 - smoke and carbon monoxide alarms are installed, and

 - the Property is safe and fit for occupation generally.

-We are not qualified to provide advice on health and safety or fire risk matters and on any other issue concerning the use of the Property including administrative permits.
-It is your responsibility to ensure that any requirements are complied with.
+We are not qualified to provide advice on health and safety or fire risk matters.
+It is your responsibility to ensure that any requirements under the Australian building code and applicable laws and regulations are complied with.
 Our maintenance policy and services will extend to the utility and aesthetics of the Property but we will not be responsible for resolving health and safety or fire hazards unless these are obvious to our staff and fall within our maintenance policy (as supplied to you by us from time to time).
-We accept liability for damage to the Property and contents to the extent that such damage is directly caused by Guests which have leased your Property by using our website, provided that such damage is recoverable under our insurance policy.
+We accept liability for damage to the Property and contents to the extent that such damage is directly caused by us or a Guest, provided that such damage is recoverable under our insurance policy.
 We recommend that you check your existing insurance to ensure that it covers your personal liability including your liability to a Guest as this is not covered by our policy.
 Our insurance will not cover any prosecution or fine imposed if you fail to comply with your obligations under the Regulations.
 You may be liable for a fine or for more serious penalties if you fail to comply with these obligations.